OUR SECONDARY TEAM

 I have always placed importance on being firm but fair whilst also being kind and supportive.

-SECONDARY TEACHER EUCLID BRIERLEY
+SECONDARY TEACHER VINCENT KIMAIGA

 What was your journey to becoming a teacher?